openlilylib/scholarly/annotate/README.md

 The *scholarLY* `annotate` module provides functionality to create annotations of musical scores engraved with GNU LilyPond.
 Annotations can be controlled through a number of highly customizable parameters, one of the most significant of which is its export capabilities which allow annotations to be further processed by LaTeX (see `scholarly/latex-package`).
+Note that there are some issues with using `lilypond-book` and footnotes; see the issue tracker for updates on that until a workaround is implemented.

 The basic behavior for annotations is to be printed in the console log. *By default, annotations are printed* (see `scholarly/annotate/config.ily`).
 At the beginning of